premAI-io/state-of-open-source-ai/README.md

 # State of Open Source AI Book - 2023 Edition

 The objective of this guide is to create clarity in this mess of Open Source innovation that is currently happening at the speed of light.
-Due to enormous progress in the field in the last year, as a data scientist / developer with a 9 to 5 job, it’s difficult to keep track to all the innovations that are happening.
+Due to enormous progress in the field in the last year, as a data scientist/developer with a 9 to 5 job, it’s difficult to keep track of all the innovations that are happening.

 ## Introduction